Co-founder, PamTen and SheTek

 A Robbinsville resident, Siekerka earned a B.A. in Political Science and German from Rutgers University and a J.D. from Temple University School of Law.

-Stacey brings 25 years diverse strategic and operational experience in Data Management, Analytics, Information Technology, Supply Chain and Sales & Marketing.
-Stacey serves on the Chief Data Officer Governing Body for Evanta (a Gartner company) and received the YWCA Tribute to Women in Industry Award in 2016.
+Stacey brings 27 years of diverse strategic and operational experience in Data Management, Analytics, Information Technology, Supply Chain and Sales & Marketing.
+Stacey has worked in many functions in technology and data management including enabling areas such as Connected Visibility, Agile Applications, Performance Management, Cognitive Analytics, and Predictive Modeling.
+Stacey received the YWCA Tribute to Women in Industry Award in 2016.
 She is a frequent speaker at industry and data governance conferences and is a passionate advocate in high school forums to educate students about opportunities in STEM related careers.
-She has held transformational roles at Coopers & Lybrand, Bristol-Myers Squibb, American Standard and Johnson & Johnson Healthcare Systems.
+She has held transformational roles at Johnson & Johnson, Coopers & Lybrand, Bristol-Myers Squibb, and American Standard.
 Stacey received a Bachelor of Science cum laude from the University of Delaware with a degree in Economics and Management Information Systems.

 Dr. Jianping Wang